joseOlivares/slideshow_particle_Gantry5/readme.txt

 What's new?

--It uses the updated UIkit 3 framework -Some new parameters added in order to a better customize of the slideshow.
+-It uses the updated UIkit 3 framework -Some new parameters added in order to provide a better customization of the slideshow.

 Note: This release is not fully tested, I made it because I need it into a projec.